RedBirdOBX/City-Info-API-Demo/README.md

 **1.8.1**
 1.30.2019
 - Added more test cities in the `in memory datastore`.
 More will be needed for the upcoming pagination development.
 - Minor logging improvements and general clean up.
 - Added pull request template.

 **1.9.0**
 2.3.2020
 - Add paging to `GetCities` endpoint.
 - Updated Postman collection.

-1.9.1
+**1.9.1**
-TBD
+2.6.2020
 Add custom paging meta data to the response header.
 Tell consumer if there is a previous page, if there is a next page, and how many total results there are.
+Custom Header item is known as `X-Pagination`.